johannes-mueller/harmonigilo/README.md

 * Dry Gain (the gain of the dry signal)

 Moreover each voice as well as the dry signal has a mute and solo button.
+The difference between muting and disabling a voice is, that muting just mutes the voice but the voice remains processed.
+Whereas disabling a voice means, that the voice is no longer processed.
+This difference is important because processing has an influence on the latency of the plugin.
+So disable a voice, if you don't need it at all.
+Mute it, if you just want to check what it sounds like without that specific voice.

 ## Todo